Clinical Data Analyst Salary

 - Train staff and users to work with computer systems and programs.

 - Expand or modify system to serve new purposes or improve work flow.

 - Create and run data reports on periodic and adhoc basis.

 - Develop programs and databases to assist staff in accurately capturing and recording data for study and validation.

 Popular Skills for Clinical Data Analyst

-Survey results imply that Clinical Data Analysts put a diverse skill set to use.
+Clinical Data Analysts report using a diverse set of skills on the job.
 Most notably, skills in SAS, SQL, Microsoft Excel, and Data Analysis are correlated to pay that is above average.
 Those listing Clinical Research as a skill should be prepared for drastically lower pay.
 Microsoft Office and Clinical Data Management also typically command lower compensation.
-Most people familiar with Data Analysis also know SQL.
+Those educated in Data Analysis tend to be well versed in SQL.